sander1095/openapi-versioning/v10/minimal-api/queryheader-versioning-openapi-scalar/README.md

 # Query Parameter / Header Versioning with Scalar (Minimal APIs)

-This project showcases the changes needed to give Scalar a **nice experience** when using query/header-based API versioning with ASP.NET Core Minimal APIs.
-Specifically, Scalar pre-fills the `api-version` field with the correct value for each version document.
+This project adds Scalar as the API visualization tool for query/header-based versioning with ASP.NET Core Minimal APIs.
+Scalar renders a version-switcher dropdown so users can browse each API version's documentation.

 ## How Scalar is Set Up